 The Preservation Foundation partners with the Lake County Forest Preserves to make this exemplary program possible.
 It was founded in 2003 in Lake County as a pilot program to provide teens exposed to varied risk patterns with a paid summer job working on an urban farm.
 Since the program began in 2003, the Green Youth Farm in Lake County has:

-Employed and mentored nearly 600 students from diverse backgrounds.
+Employed and mentored nearly 320 young people from diverse backgrounds.

-Sold or donated more than 87,000 pounds of produce.
+Sold or donated more than 60,000 pounds of fresh produce.

 The Green Youth Farm in Lake County—made possible thanks to donors from across the region—has grown into the model for youth development programs throughout Chicago.
-Join us as we further the Forest Preserves’ mission to provide interactive education for generations to come.
+Join us as we further the mission of the Lake County Forest Preserves to provide interactive education for generations to come.